gotzmann/comet/README.md

 POST http://localhost:8080/api/v1/counter with body { "counter": 100 } and 'application/json' header.

-Any call with mailformed body will be replied with HTTP 500 code, as defined in controller.
+Any call with malformed body will be replied with HTTP 500 code, as defined in controller.

 ## Deployment